 - Parents are normally the first point of contact.
 If a suspicion of abuse is recorded, parents are informed at the same time as the report is made, except where the guidance of the local Buckinghamshire Safeguarding Children's Partnership (BSCP) does not allow this.
 This will usually be the case where the parent is the likely abuser.
-In these cases the investigating officers will inform parents. - The Pre-school takes every step in its power to build up trusting and supportive relations among families, staff and volunteers in the group. - Where a concern does not meet the criteria for a First Response referral but it is apparent a family needs help we will refer to the Threshold document and with the parent's consent refer them to the appropriate services such as Health Visitor, Bucks Family Support Service for support and guidance. - The Pre-school continues to welcome the child and the family whilst investigations are being made in relation to abuse in the home situation
+In these cases the investigating officers will inform parents. - The Pre-school takes every step in its power to build up trusting and supportive relations among families, staff and volunteers in the group. - Where a concern does not meet the criteria for a First Response referral but it is apparent a family needs help we will refer to BSCP and the continuum of need document.
+With the parent's consent, we will refer them to the appropriate services or contact First response for advice.